VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

   ref(label)
 }

 // Subfigure-caption displays the caption of subfigures.
-Use "(a)" that will be colored based on `colored-headins` parameter.
+Use "(a)" that will be colored based on `colored-headings` parameter.
 #let subfigure-caption(it, colored-caption: true, parent: none) = context {
   align(
     center,